Ishan-29/Sports-Personality-Classifier/README.md

-In this project we classify sports atheletes from different sports with the help of Convolutional Neural Network(CNN).
+In this project I have classify sports atheletes from different sports with the help of Convolutional Neural Network(CNN).
 We restrict the classification to only five players.

 1) Leonel Messi
 2) Sachin Tendulkar